 You can still appreciate how this quayside would have looked many years ago.
 However, nowadays you’ll find a local fishmonger, butchers, cafes, restaurants and plenty of antiques and curios to rummage through.

-Our next stop is Oare, just slightly north of Faversham and one close to my heart.
+The next stop on the itinerary of our Kent road trip is Oare, just slightly north of Faversham and one close to my heart.
 Oare is where some of my relatives are from and have lived for many, many years.

 Oare is a tiny place, and if you love nature, particularly birdlife and picturesque riverside walks, you’ll love it here.